riteshpen/riteshpen.github.io/README.md

 ## Education

 The University of Texas at Austin
-Bachelor of Science - BS, Data ScienceBachelor of Science - BS, Data Science Aug 2023 - May 2027Aug 2023 - May 2027
+Bachelor of Science - BS, Data Science
+Aug 2023 - May 2027
 Statistics and Data Science